 Emotion is influenced and governed by a number of neural circuits and substrates, and emotional states can be influenced by memory, cognition, and many external stimuli.
 We will read and discuss articles about mammalian neuroanatomy associated with emotion as defined by classic lesion studies, pharmacology, electrophysiology, fMRI imaging, knockout and optogenetic mouse studies, for investigating neural circuit function in order to gain an understanding of the central circuits and neurotransmitter systems that are implicated in emotional processing.
 We will focus initially on the neural circuits involved in fear, as a model for how human and animal emotion and physiology is studied, with special sessions on emotional responses to music and art, as well as discussions about burgeoning neurobiological research into the emotion of disgust.
 The larger goal of the course is to give students opportunities and experience in critical evaluation and discussion of primary scientific literature, and to develop and refine strategies on how to use scientific evidence in building arguments in essays. [ more ]

 RNA is known best as the message cells use to turn genes into proteins.
 Yet investigations of several unusual genetic phenomena over the past few decades did not find protein-coding genes, but instead uncovered non-coding RNAs with a cornucopia of functions.
 Today, biologists have begun to develop a framework for how RNA's non-coding functions play central roles in immune defense and genetic conflicts, in gene regulation and cancer.
-We will develop our own understanding of this middle world, of RNA's power to protect the genome and direct cellular processes, through reading and discussion of primary scientific literature.
-We will learn how this emerging perspective of RNA's non-coding functions helps to resolve mysteries of epigenetic inheritance and has opened the door to RNA therapeutics. [ more ]
+We will develop our own understanding of the power of small noncoding RNA to protect the genome and direct cellular processes through reading and discussion of primary scientific literature.
+We will learn how this emerging perspective of RNA's non-coding functions helps to resolve genetic mysteries and has opened the door to RNA-based medications. [ more ]

 Last offered Fall 2017